Characters of the Mortal Kombat series: Hsu Hao

 Hsu Hao is a member of the Red Dragon clan distinguished by his cybernetic heart.
-After infiltrating the Special Forces, Hsu Hao destroys their Outerworld Investigation Agency branch with a nuclear device in Deadly Alliance.
+After infiltrating the Special Forces, Hsu Hao destroys their Outerworld Investigation Agency branch with a nuclear device.
 He is eventually found by Jax, who kills him by ripping out his cybernetic heart.
 Despite this, he returns in Armageddon.
-Hsu Hao also appears in the Mortal Kombat X comic prequel, where he attempts to kill Kenshi for "betraying" the Red Dragon, only to be killed by Scorpion.
+Hsu Hao also appears in the Mortal Kombat X comic prequel, in which he is killed by Scorpion.

 During development, the character was called Kublai Khan after the Mongolian emperor of the same name.
 Steve Beran described him as "the anti-Jax" whose cybernetic heart was the result of experiments performed on him by the Chinese army.
 According to Ed Boon, Hsu Hao had a number of different iterations, with his "Hand Clap" special move inspired by superhero comics.

 Hsu Hao is widely regarded as one of the worst characters in the Mortal Kombat franchise.
-G3AR ranked him second in their 2013 list of the series' ten worst characters and Den of Geek's 2015 ranking of the series' 73 characters also placed him as the second worst.
+Den of Geek's 2015 ranking of the series' 73 characters placed him as the second-worst.
 Robert Naytor of Hardcore Gaming 101 described the character as "a slightly racist take at a Village Person".
 Naming him the series' worst character in 2014, Destructoid noted that "in a game that was littered with lackluster new additions, he was without a doubt the runt of that litter".
 This negative reception is also present in the development team, with John Vogel intending his death in Deadly Alliance to be canon and Boon making him the first character officially omitted from the Mortal Kombat X playable character roster.Who's Next?
 Ed Boon's Mortal Kombat X Character Deadpool! - Mortal Kombat Online, June 8, 2014.
 Retrieved October 16, 2014.
+In reference to the negative reception, one of Erron Black's pre-match introductions in Mortal Kombat 11 depicts him tossing aside Hsu Hao's severed head.
+However, Hsu Hao was included in the Joker's MK11 ending, in which they join forces with Havik and Mileena in attacking Orderrealm.